 Bringing That Third Dimension to Your Scene Work

 1.)
 Increase your physical game and embrace silence.
 It’s more difficult to fall into the trap of announcing your choices if you lean more heavily into your physical game as an improviser.
-If you recognize yourself in the above example (I’ve certainly been guilty) privilege your physical work, especially at the top of the scene.
+If you recognize yourself in the above example (I’ve certainly been guilty) privilege your physical work, especially as the scene launches.
 Rather than talking about how it’s winter, establish this with how you enter the space and your behavior in front of the house.
 In lieu of prescribing a future activity that your scene partner must obey such as the buried time capsule, allow your physical choices to unlock discovered potentials in the environment.
-Instead of just pronouncing that your scene partner is your little sister, explore what this might look like physically: are you comfortable in each other’s space, is their a protective or nurturing energy, or perhaps a more sparring and competitive dynamic?
+Instead of just pronouncing that your scene partner is your little sister, explore what this might look like physically: are you comfortable in each other’s space, is there a protective or nurturing energy, or perhaps a more sparring and competitive dynamic?
 There can’t really be a “wrong” choice here but there is a marked difference from making a physical choice that starts to explore a specific type of relationship and merely just stating the title of the relationship in order to tick a box on some imagined list.

 2.)
 Prioritize emotion over facts.
-Cartooning tends to emerge more frequently amongst those of us who are more inclined towards intellectual choices in our performance work, so it can be a similarly helpful approach to prioritize emotions if this is not your current habit or preference.
+Cartooning tends to emerge more frequently amongst those of us who gravitate towards intellectual choices in our performance work, so it can be a similarly helpful approach to prioritize emotions if this is not your current habit or preference.
 Perhaps you have already formulated the rather complex backstory summarized above in your head as the scene begins; instead of voluminously verbalizing all of this, shift your frame into earnestly considering how does this make you feel?
 Were there good memories attached to your childhood and this house, or are you glad that those years are now firmly in your rear view mirror?
 Is this trip something you’ve been excited about, or has it been a cause of stress or dread?
 Again, it doesn’t matter what specific emotional choice you make, but bringing that energy (rather than just a list of facts) to the stage is much more likely to inspire your scene partners and intrigue or engage your audience.

 3.)
 Share the responsibility of priming the scene.
 If you’re being more physical and/or relying more robustly on your emotional game this should also open up more room for your scene partner to have a meaningful influence on the opening moments of the action.
 Cartooning given circumstances may be intended as an act of generously “getting the basics out of the way” but it can also unfortunately minimize the opportunities for your partners to meaningfully contribute.
 Take the risk of sharing just one facet of that “great” idea you have brewing and then see what your partner does next.
 The more participatory and invested we all are as players in the opening moments of a new scene the more likely we’ll feel connected to the path that reveals itself one step at a time.
 Which snugs nicely with the next strategy of…